 Master of Science: Communication Disorders

 The Master of Science in communication disorders program provides you with specialized training in all areas of communication disorders.
-Our program in speech-language pathology at California University of Pennsylvania is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The master's education program in speech-language pathology at California University of Pennsylvania is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 As a graduate of this program, you will be qualified to provide clinical services to individuals of all ages in a variety of settings, including schools, hospitals, government agencies and private practice.

 We offer excellent facilities, including a large clinic and a Language and Learning Enrichment Center located within the department, along with a technologically advanced Communication Science Laboratory.

 |Period||# completing within

 expected time frame

 |PERIOD||# taking exam||# passed exam||pass rate (%)|